We’re a group of professionals in the fields of music, health, organisational development and the media.

 A mother of three young children, Louise is passionate about accessibility and inclusion, with a particular interest in the disability and aged care sectors.

-Helen Tobler, Your Music Inc Secretary
+Helen Tobler, Your Music Inc. Secretary and Media Officer

 Helen Tobler is an experienced freelance journalist and writer based in the Blue Mountains, NSW.
 Before becoming a freelancer, Helen was a staff journalist for the national broadsheet newspaper The Australian for 10 years.